LevelFourAB/jobs/README.md

 In this library jobs are represented by data classes that have a job runner associated with them.

-A data object should be a simple class and in most cases should be serializable:
+A data object should be a simple class that is serializable:

 ```java
 import se.l4.commons.serialization.Expose;